alexa/ask-toolkit-for-vscode/README.md

 - **What if I failed to sign in Amazon account over SSH remote development?**
     - Please refer to [Forwarding a port / creating SSH tunnel](https://code.visualstudio.com/docs/remote/ssh#_forwarding-a-port-creating-ssh-tunnel) to check whether you have forwarded port 9090.

+- **Why do I get a prompt for Git credentials when an Alexa hosted skill is created or downloaded?**
+    - The git credential is used to access the AWS CodeCommit repository that the hosted skill resides at.
+This is one of the AWS resources Alexa-hosted skills service provides when creating a skill, explained [here](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html#overview).
+    - To get the hosted skills' git credentials, you can call [SMAPI API](https://developer.amazon.com/en-US/docs/alexa/smapi/alexa-hosted-skill.html#generate-credentials) manually, or use the [ASK CLI](https://developer.amazon.com/en-US/docs/alexa/smapi/ask-cli-command-reference.html#git-credentials-helper) command.
+The git credentials are short-lived, and need to be refreshed periodically, to keep being able to access the locally cloned hosted skill git.
+    - The ASK Toolkit extension is able to automatically configure the credential helper for the hosted skills, and fetch the credentials whenever executing git operations.
+However, we observed that some specific versions(2.26.x and 2.25.x) of git cannot configure the credential helper properly, leading to the Git credentials prompt.
+    - Therefore, we suggest checking your git version using `git version`.
+If it is versions 2.25.x or 2.26.x, you need to update to Git >= 2.27.x.
+This should prevent being asked for Git credentials again.
+    - Otherwise, we suggest you create an issue report.
 ----

 ## Got Feedback?